tdwg/bdq/tg2/core/generation/docs/core_multirecord_measure_tests.md

 ## Specification

-COMPLETE if every VALIDATION_LICENSE_NOTEMPTY in the MultiRecord has Response.result=COMPLIANT, otherwise NOT_COMPLETE.
+COMPLETE if every VALIDATION_LICENSE_NOTEMPTY in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.

 ## Rationale Management